lidofinance/docs/docs/guides/steth-integration-guide.md

 ## wstETH

 Due to the rebasing nature of stETH, the stETH balance on holder's address is not constant, it changes daily as oracle report comes in.
 Although rebasable tokens are becoming a common thing in DeFi recently, many dApps do not support rebasing.
 For example, Maker, UniSwap, and SushiSwap are not designed for rebasable tokens.
 Listing stETH on these apps can result in holders not receiving their daily staking rewards which effectively defeats the benefits of liquid staking.
+To integrate with such dApps, there's another form of Lido staking derivative called wstETH (wrapped staked ether).

 ### What is wstETH

 wstETH is an ERC20 token that represents the account's share of the total supply of stETH total supply (stETH token wrapper with static balances).
-The 1 wei of wstETH token equals the [share](#What-share-is) balance and can only be changed upon transfers, minting, and burning. wstETH balance does not rebase, wstETH's price denominated in stETH changes instead.
+For wstETH, 1 wei in [shares](#What-share-is) equals to 1 wei in balance.
+The wstETH balance and can only be changed upon transfers, minting, and burning. wstETH balance does not rebase, wstETH's price denominated in stETH changes instead.
 At any given time, anyone holding wstETH can convert any amount of it to stETH at a fixed rate, and vice versa.
 The rate is the same for everyone at any given moment.
-The rate gets updated once a day, when stETH undergoes a rebase.
+Normally, the rate gets updated once a day, when stETH undergoes a rebase.
 The current rate can be obtained by calling `wstETH.stEthPerToken()`

-To be more consistent with stETH, wstETH allows to wrap stETH and get wstETH, and to unwrap wstETH to get stETH back.

 Note, that WstETH contract includes a shortcut to convert ether to wstETH under the hood, which allows to effectively skip the wrapping step and stake ether for wstETH directly.

 ### Rewards accounting

-Insofar as wstETH represents the holder's share in the total amount of Lido-controlled ether, rebases don't affect wstETH balances, but change the wstETH price.
+Since wstETH represents the holder's share in the total amount of Lido-controlled ether, rebases don't affect wstETH balances, but change the wstETH price denominated in stETH.

 **Basic example**: